If you find yourself suddenly out of work, be sure to adjust your budget. If you do, you will be able to enjoy your normal life for a lot longer.

 - staying positive and focused

-Our elected officials in Washington, D.C. are going back and forth deciding whether to increase or decrease the number of weeks of unemployment insurance that will be provided to workers.
-The elected officials seem to want to decrease the number of weeks to be provided at the same time it is taking even longer to find new employment for many people.
+Elected officials often go back and forth about whether to increase or decrease the number of weeks of unemployment insurance provided to workers.
+The elected officials seem to want to decrease the number of weeks to be provided.
+At the same time, it is taking even longer to find new employment for many people.
 Often it can be eighteen to twenty-four months before a person finds a new job.
 With all these things being true, it is important to reserve whatever income you as and to treat it as a precious resource.

 Becoming separated from employment unexpectedly happens.
-So, the question for you this Wonderful Wednesday is what is the first thing you would do if you found yourself unexpectedly out of work?
+So, the question for you this wonderful day is what is the first thing you would do if you found yourself unexpectedly out of work?